decentraland/adr/docs/ADR-50-isolated-scenes.md

 ## Context and Problem Statement

-The project is growing with more features/systems and some of them may be not compatible together like for example builder and avatars moving through coms.
-Also, some scenes are starting to be perfomance-intesive.
+The project is growing with more features/systems and some of them may be not compatible together like for example builder and avatars moving through comns.
+Also, some scenes are starting to be perfomance-intensive.
 If the user want to give all the resources to a scene to speed it up, it should be able to do it.
-In order to try to trackle this problem, we needn a way to disconnect features/systems and scenes
+In order to try to tackle this problem, we need a way to disconnect features/systems and scenes

 ## Considered options